Vincit/wordpress-theme-base/README.md

   - styl/ contains Stylus files.
   - img/ contains images, including SVGs.
   - Files inside src/ directly will be used to build files: `client.styl` => `client.css` and so on.

+### Why are the styles flashing when I'm first loading the page?
+In development styles are included in JS, and take a bit of time to load.
+The flashing does not occur when using the production build.

 ### WTF, why are you importing a `.styl` file inside JavaScript?
 Ask Webpack.
 Get over it.
 Basically Webpack doesn't know about them otherwise.